-Rollup Image Remuneration Principles DescriptionIt is NNIT’s aim that remuneration aligns the interests of members of the Board of Directors and the Executive Management with those of the shareholders and other stakeholders as well as promoting and supporting NNIT’s vision on both a short term and a long term basis.
-The Board of Directors has adopted a set of Remuneration Principles, including Overall Guidelines on Incentive Pay, which outlines the principles for remuneration to the Board of Directors and the Executive Management.
-In general, NNIT offers a competitive remuneration in order to attract retain and motivate qualified employees.
-The Remuneration Principles have been approved by the General Meeting on March 8, 2017 pursuant to section 139 in the Danish Companies Act.
+Rollup Image Remuneration Policy DescriptionIt is NNIT’s aim that remuneration should align the interests of the Board of Directors and Executive Management with those of the shareholders, whilst supporting NNIT’s vision and strategy.
+The Board of Directors has therefore adopted a Remuneration Policy, including Overall Guidelines on Incentive Pay, which outlines the purpose, process and level of remuneration for the Board of Directors and Executive Management.
+In general, NNIT offers competitive remuneration in order to attract, retain and motivate qualified individuals.
+The Remuneration Policy has been approved by the General Meeting on March 5, 2020 pursuant to section 139 in the Danish Companies Act.
 The Remuneration Committee The Board established a Remuneration Committee in 2018, which will convene for the first time in 2019.
 The Remuneration Committee consists of three members, the majority of whom are independent members of the Board of Directors.
-The Remuneration Committee is responsible for assisting the Board in overseeing the Remuneration Policy as well as the actual remuneration of board members, board committees and Group Management.
+The Remuneration Committee is responsible for recommending a remuneration policy, making proposals on remuneration for members of the Board of Directors and Executive Management, and assisting with the preparation of the annual remuneration report.
 For a detailed view of the committee’s tasks, please refer to the Remuneration Committee Charter.
-Remuneration Report 2018.
+Remuneration Report 2019.